ctrlaltdev/harvest-cli/README.md

 # Terminal Harvest Interface

-You need a personal token available at `~/.harvest/token`.
+You will need to provide a personal token for Harvest and the account ID you want to use by default.
+You can create a token by visiting: https://id.getharvest.com/developers
+You can get the Account ID on the page of the token after you created it.

 ## Installation